 - Billings not recorded as revenue: We have included the cash effect of billings not recorded as revenue, which are deferred for GAAP purposes, in arriving at non-GAAP net income or loss.
 Our services are typically billed and collected in advance of providing the service which requires minimal cost to perform in the future.
 Billings are a better indicator of customer activity and cash flow than revenue is, in management’s opinion, and is therefore used by management as a key operational indicator.

 - Depreciation and amortization of intangible and other assets expenses: We have excluded the effect of depreciation and amortization of assets from our non-GAAP net income or loss.
-Amortization of intangible assets expense varies in amount and frequency and it is significantly affected by the timing and size of our acquisitions.
 Depreciation and amortization of asset costs is a non-cash expense that includes the periodic write-off of tooling, product design and other assets that contributed to revenues earned during the periods presented and will contribute to future period revenues as well.

-- Non-cash provision for income taxes: We have excluded the impact of the provision for income taxes from our non-GAAP net income or loss.
-The provision for income taxes is associated with the difference in treatment of goodwill which is not expensed for GAAP purposes but is amortized over a fifteen year life for Federal income tax purposes.
+- Provision for income taxes: We have excluded the impact of the provision for income taxes from our non-GAAP net income or loss.
+The provision for income taxes is primarily associated with the difference in treatment of goodwill which is not expensed for GAAP purposes but is amortized over a fifteen year life for Federal income tax purposes as well as non-cash tax associated with the step up gain on investment in MSKK.
 The result is a non-cash expense and liability that will never be paid.

 - Stock-based compensation expenses: We maintain an employee qualified stock option plan under which we grant options to acquire common stock to eligible employees.
 We also maintain an employee stock purchase plan under which common stock may be issued to eligible employees at a reduced price.
 Stock-based compensation expenses are recorded for these plans in accordance with FASB Accounting Standards Codification subtopic 718, Compensation-Stock Compensation.
 Stock-based compensation expense is a non-cash expense.
 As a result, we have excluded the effect of stock-based compensation expenses from our non-GAAP net income or loss.